Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_schemachange_azure_devops/devops_dcm_schemachange_azure_devops.md

 ![Azure DevOps variable group](assets/devops_dcm_schemachange_azure_devops-5.png)

+Positive
-Note: For an even better solution to managing your secrets, you can leverage Azure Key Vault.
+: **Tip** - For an even better solution to managing your secrets, you can leverage Azure Key Vault.
 See [Link secrets from an Azure key vault](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml#link-secrets-from-an-azure-key-vault) for the details.

 <!-- ------------------------ -->
 ## Create and Run a Deployment Pipeline